phoebewang28/mahjong/README.md

 5. **Winning the Game**:

    - A player wins by forming a valid Mahjong hand (14 tiles) consisting of 4 of the above combinations as well as a double.
-   - The game will automatically verify the hand's validity.
+   - When you reach this stage, you will be provided with a "Ying" button which will end the game when clicked

-6. **Scoring**:
+6. **Ending the Game**:

-   [to be decided]
+   - To end the game manually, click the "close window" button in the top corner.

-7. **Ending the Game**:
+   - The game ends when a player gets a winning hand or when the tiles are exhausted.
-   - The game ends when a player wins or when the wall is exhausted.
+     From the end screen, you can play a new game by clicking the "restart" button or quit the game by clicking the "quit" button.

 Enjoy playing OCaMahJong!